deusx7/deusx7.github.io/posts/articles/posts/Discovering vulnerabilities quickly with targeted scanning.md

 ---
 ---

-We are given a website to discover a vulnerability that enables us read arbitrary files from the server.
+We are given a website to discover a vulnerability that enables us to read arbitrary files from the server.
 To solve the lab, we have to retrieve the contents of `/etc/passwd` within 10 minutes.

 ![](https://i.imgur.com/EuF858b.png)